-- All indicators of influenza activity remain exceptionally low for this time of year, despite continued monitoring for influenza across Canada. - To date, there is no evidence of community circulation of influenza; however, influenza testing continues at elevated levels.
-Four laboratory detections of influenza were reported in week 46. - Three influenza-like-illness (ILI) outbreaks were reported in schools and daycares.
-No laboratory-confirmed outbreaks of influenza have been reported to date this season. - 12,122 participants reported to FluWatchers and 34 (0.28%) participants reported cough and fever. - Influenza surveillance indicators may be influenced by the COVID-19 pandemic, including changes in healthcare-seeking behaviour, impacts of public health measures and influenza testing capacity.
+- All indicators of influenza activity remain exceptionally low for this time of year, despite continued monitoring for influenza across Canada. - To date, there is no evidence of community circulation of influenza; however, influenza testing continues at elevated levels. - Two influenza-like-illness (ILI) outbreaks were reported in schools and daycares.
+No laboratory-confirmed outbreaks of influenza have been reported to date this season. - 12,113 participants reported to FluWatchers and 29 (0.24%) participants reported cough and fever, similar to the previous week. - Influenza surveillance indicators may be influenced by the COVID-19 pandemic, including changes in healthcare-seeking behaviour, impacts of public health measures and influenza testing capacity.
 Current data should be interpreted with consideration to this context.